intershop/intershop-pwa/docs/concepts/captcha.md

 }
 ```

-The type _‘ish-captcha-field’_ is registered in the _src.app.shared.formly.types.**types.module.ts**_.
+The `ish-captcha-field` type is registered in the _src.app.shared.formly.types.**types.module.ts**_.
 Additionally, the module binds the corresponding field component to this type.
-The topic to be set corresponds to the CAPTCHA channel preferences selectable in ICM.
+The topic to be set corresponds to the CAPTCHA channel preferences available in ICM.
 If these preferences are disabled in ICM, CAPTCHA validation for this topic is also disabled in the PWA.

-The following table shows the mapping between the existing PWA CAPTCHA topic names and the CAPTCHA channel preferences in the ICM:
+The following table shows the mapping between existing PWA CAPTCHA topic names and the CAPTCHA channel preferences in the ICM:

 | **CaptchaTopic**                     | **ICM Settings**                        |
 | ------------------------------------ | --------------------------------------- |